lisper99/clfs/README.md

 directory or any of its subdirectories is accessed.

+When `:close-streams` has a non-nil value then any stream that was opened during the evaluation of the sandbox body is closed before leaving the body.

 The parameters correspond with global variables `*test-pre*`, `*test-post*`, `*test-diff*` and `*confine*`.
 The macro binds the global variables and all actions and observers react to them.
 The sandbox is bound to variable `*sandbox*`.
 Whether code is simulated or executed is controlled by variable `*simulate*`.
 To limit access the macro adds the directory to global `*whitelist*`.
-Use this variable or macro `with-access` from the next section to further control access.